dotnet/docs-maui/docs/macios/interpreter.md

 > [!WARNING]
 > Don't enable the interpreter for release builds on Android because it disables JIT compilation.

-On iOS and Mac Catalyst, the interpreter can also be enabled with the `MtouchInterpreter` MSBuild property.
+On iOS and Mac Catalyst, the interpreter can also be enabled with the `$(MtouchInterpreter)` MSBuild property.
 This property optionally takes a comma-separated list of assemblies to be interpreted.
 In addition, `all` can be used to specify all assemblies, and when prefixed with a minus sign, an assembly will be AOT compiled.
 This enables you to:

 - Interpret all assemblies by specifying `all` or AOT compile everything by specifying `-all`.
 - Interpret individual assemblies by specifying **MyAssembly** or AOT compile individual assemblies by specifying **-MyAssembly**.
 - Mix and match to interpret some assemblies and AOT compile other assemblies.

+> [!WARNING]
+> The interpreter isn't compatible with Native AOT deployment, and therefore the `$(UseInterpreter)` and `$(MtouchInterpreter)` MSBuild properties have no effect when using Native AOT.

 The following example shows how to interpret all assemblies except **System.Xml.dll**: